AnaUvarova/ClickHouse/docs/en/operations/system-tables.md

 ## system.licenses {#system-tables_system.licenses} system.licenses

-Variety of the system licenses could be.
+Сontains licenses of third-party libraries that are located in the `contrib` directory of ClickHouse sources.

 Columns: